Part One: Making pottery

-In the Hohokam region pottery was created using a paddle and anvil technique, whereas in the pueblo region pottery was manufactured using a coil and scrape method.
-Depending on the vessel observed, the average person would likely not be able to see the difference between a jar made with a paddle and anvil technique compared to a coiled and scraped pot.
-This is because the potter made sure the jar was smooth and held together with absolute seamless perfection.
-However, when observing a corrugated Puebloan jar from 1000 A.D and a Sacaton Period Hohokam jar, there are clear observable differences.
-These differences do not alter the integrity or basic function of both vessel styles.
+In the Hohokam region pottery was created using a paddle and anvil technique.
+This method of construction is quite different in Puebloan groups where pottery was manufactured using a coil and scrape method.
+Depending on the vessel observed, the average person would not likely be able to notice the difference between a smooth surface jar made with a paddle and anvil technique compared to a coiled and scraped pot.
+This is because the potter made sure the vessel was held together with absolute seamless perfection.
+However, when observing a corrugated Puebloan jar from 1000A.D and a Sacaton Period Hohokam jar, there are clear observable differences.
+These differences do not alter the integrity or basic functionality of both vessel styles.

-– pookie (cloth or clay)
+– pookie (cloth or fired clay)

 – wood paddle and stone anvil

-– gourd scrapers
+– gourd scrapers - smoothing stones

 – sharp flakes of obsidian or other trimming tool

 Pinch off about a golf ball size amount of clay and roll it between your hands as if you are forming a snake.
-Place the coil on the edge of where you trimmed (the wall) and smear the coil onto the clay body.
+Place the coil on the edge of where you trimmed (the wall) and smear it into the clay body.
 After you coil around the entire circumference, wet the paddle and thin the coil.
-As you paddle and thin the coil you will notice the clay is naturally pushing itself down.
-Essentially, you are building the walls up when the pot is flipped over.
-After you finish paddling, wet your smoothing stone and slide it across all outer parts of the clay.
-Smoothing the vessel will further help bond the clay together, get rid of potential air pockets, and smooth out any rough spots.
+As you paddle, notice the clay is pushing itself down towards the rim of your form pot.
+Essentially, you are building the walls from the outside of your new vessel.
+After you finish paddling, trim the low spots, wet your smoothing stone and slide it across all outer parts of the clay.
+Smoothing the vessel will further help bond the clay together, rid of potential air pockets, and smooth any rough spots.
 Repeat the process of coiling, paddling, smoothing, and trimming until you reach the bottom of your form pot.
-Depending on how much moisture you applied and the humidity levels in your environment, let the pot sit for about 15 – 35 minutes.
-This allows the pot to firm up a bit and hold its shape when removing if from the form and proceeding to the next steps in manufacturing.
+Depending on how much moisture was applied and the level of humidity in your environment, it is essential to let the pot sit for about 15 to 35 minutes.
+This will allow the clay to firm up and hold its shape when removing it away from the form pot.

 (Above left: Kiowa’s bowl) (Above right: Jeff’s bowl)